Last Updated on September 22, 2021 by Greg Bessoni

 Getting Dropped Off At The Port

-A few trains also go by the port, including Brightline, Tri-Rail and Amtrak.
+A few trains also go by the port, including Brightline, Tri-Rail, and Amtrak.
 Brightline provides local connections from Miami and West Palm Beach.
 Its Fort Lauderdale stop is located at 101 NW 2nd Avenue.
 The Tri-Rail is a commuter line with its nearest stop to the port located at 500 Gulf Stream Way in Dania Beach.
 The Tri-Rail provides direct transportation to the Miami International Airport.
-Amtrak has stops all over the country and has two locations near the Port Everglades: Fort Lauderdale Station (200 S.W.
+Amtrak stops are all over the country, and it has two locations near the Port Everglades: Fort Lauderdale Station (200 S.W.
 21st Terrace) and Hollywood Station (3001 Hollywood Boulevard).
 Amtrak can be pricey depending on how far you plan to go, but it offers some nice perks for travelers (like WiFi).

 Several local bus lines are also available to deliver you to the port.
-There’s both local Florida buses and larger nationwide buses (Greyhound and Megabus).
+Apart from local Florida buses, you can also use larger nationwide buses (Greyhound and Megabus).
 If you’re staying in a hotel, call ahead about shuttle services to the cruise port.
 Many area hotels offer transportation to the port for guests.

-There are at least 23 Cruise & Snooze Packages for hotels near Port Everglades.
+There are many Cruise & Snooze deals available at Fort Lauderdale hotels near Port Everglades.
 Plus, most park and fly hotels offer cruise options.
+Some examples include:

-- The Hilton Garden Inn (180 SW 18th Avenue, Dania Beach) is 5 miles from the Port Everglades has a package deal that includes an overnight stay, parking and a 24-hour shuttle to the port.
+- Hilton Garden Inn is 5 miles from the Port Everglades has a package deal that includes an overnight stay, parking for $4/day, and a 24-hour shuttle to the port.

 - A stay at the Cambria Hotel and Suites includes Port Everglades cruise parking plus a $10 shuttle to the cruise terminal.

-- If you want to stay near the airport, you can choose the Comfort Suites for low rates plus $7/day parking and a $10 shuttle to the cruise port.
+- If you want to stay near the airport, you can choose the Comfort Suites for as low as $7/day parking and a $10 shuttle to the cruise port.

 - The Best Western Plus only costs $5/day for parking while you’re on the cruise and has a $12 shuttle to the airport.

-If you want to leave your car at the Port Everglades, there seems to be no reason not to.
-Other than having to pay the daily fee, there are little downsides to Port Everglades parking either on-site or using a nearby valet service.
+If you wish to leave your car at the Port Everglades, there seems to be no reason not to.
+Other than having to pay the daily fee, there are no downsides to Port Everglades parking either on-site or using a nearby valet service.
 You have several convenient lots to choose from that have great reputations.

 If you fly to Florida, the Fort Lauderdale International Airport will get you close to the Port Everglades.
 From there, you can choose from a variety of affordable ride services and shuttles.
 If you decide to fly into the Miami Airport, check into local trains or buses to avoid the cost of a private ride.

-Whichever way you get there, be sure to give yourself extra time to check out the artwork featured at the terminals before embarking on your cruise.
+Whichever way you get there, be sure to give yourself extra time to check out the artwork featured at the cruise terminals before embarking on your cruise.
 You should plan to arrive two hours before your scheduled departure time to make sure you don’t miss your boat.
-Don’t fret the wait time, the terminals are comfortable with air conditioning, snack machines and WiFi.
-While you’re there, you can look into the wide variety of cruises available.
-You might even decide to book your next trip while waiting to set sea.
+Don’t fret about the wait time, the terminals are comfortable with air conditioning, snack machines, and WiFi.